dagger/dagger/docs/use-cases/1227-node-ci.md

 ### Build step

-- Next we have a very simple build step to ensure the api still build after any changes have been made.
-The output of this is also used by any step that wants to run an npm command as the api is already built and all packages installed.
+- Next, we have a very simple build step to ensure the api is still built after any changes have been made.
+The output of this is also used by any step that wants to run a npm command as the api is already built and all packages installed.

 ```cue
 build: {